pixpark/gpupixel/docs/docs/en/custom/custom_filter.md

 The `HueFilter` demonstrates:
 - Parameter registration with callback
-- Shader uniform updates in proceed()
+- Shader uniform updates in doRender()
 - Value conversion in parameter setter

 ## Best Practices